JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/03-Aff/ReadMe.md

 First, we'll overview some of `Aff`s API via some working examples that one can play with.

 Second, we'll show _one_ way for getting around the "monads don't compoes" problem, so that we can run `Effect`-based computations in an `Aff` monadic context.
 (Note: this solution won't work for the `ST` monadic context in the `Effect` folder's `Local-State.purs` example.)

-Third, we'll show how to fix the issue we experienced in our the `Effect` folder's `Timeout-and-Interval.purs` file.
+Then, we'll show how to fix the issue we experienced in our the `Effect` folder's `Timeout-and-Interval.purs` file.

-Fourth, we'll use the `Node.ReadLine` library to show how to convert `Effect`-based computations that require callbacks into `Aff`-based computations, and how doing so greatly improves the developer experience.
+Third, we'll use the `Node.ReadLine` library to show how to convert `Effect`-based computations that require callbacks into `Aff`-based computations, and how doing so greatly improves the developer experience.

 Finally, we'll link to other `Aff`-based libraries that one will likely find helpful.